Ex-Detroit top cop loses bid to get on ballot for governor

 But the appeals court said that wasn’t necessary.

-“The board … had a clear legal duty to investigate, but it did not have a clear legal duty to conduct a comparison of each fraudulent signature against the qualified voter file,” the court said in a 3-0 opinion in Johnson’s case.
+“The board … had a clear legal duty to investigate, but it did not have a clear legal duty to conduct a comparison of each fraudulent signature against the qualified voter file,” the court said in a 3-0 opinion that has been applied to Johnson, Craig and Markey.

 The Michigan Supreme Court is the last hope for the candidates.
 Timing is crucial: The state said it needs to complete the ballot by Friday.